-After graduating as an architect, I worked several years in architectural offices focusing on public buildings.
-Nowadays, I concentrate on craftsmanship, carpentry, and the restoration of historically valuable buildings.
-I have also studied the philosophy of architecture, particularly the phenomenological concept of atmosphere and Hartmut Rosa’s theory of resonance, with a focus on how built environments are experienced.
+After graduating as an architect, I worked for several years in architectural offices, focusing on public buildings.
+Today, I concentrate on craftsmanship, carpentry, and the restoration of historically significant buildings.
+I have also studied the philosophy of architecture, particularly the phenomenological concept of atmosphere, and applied Hartmut Rosa’s theory of resonance to the study of how built environments are experienced.

-Art forms such as music and architecture, and the connections between them, can be approached somewhat objectively, through shared concepts like rhythm, dynamics, proportion, and even the mathematics underlying them.
+I believe that art forms such as music and architecture, and the connections between them, can be approached in a relatively objective way, through shared concepts such as rhythm, dynamics, proportion, and even their underlying mathematical structures.
 However, what interests me most is approaching them through bodily and social experience.
-Both architecture and music are deeply connected to the atmospheres of spaces, which are often shaped by social interaction.
-I believe that the quality of this interaction largely shapes our experience of both built environments and the music that may unfold within them.
+Both architecture and music are deeply connected to the atmospheres of spaces, often shaped by social interaction.
+I believe that the quality of this interaction plays a central role in how we experience both built environments and the music that unfolds within them.

 j.m.hulmi(at)gmail.com